liv-ac-uk/comp122/labs/exceptions/README.md

 An exception is an event that occurs during the execution of a program that disrupts the normal flow of instructions.
 Exceptions can thus be though of at a high level as errors that occur at runtime (when running a program) as opposed to a syntactic error that prevents compilation i.e. a compile time error.

-Digging a bit deeper, there is a root class called `Exception` from which all other exception classes derive.
-We categorize `Exception` and its children into two categories: Runtime exceptions and Checked exceptions.
+Digging a bit deeper, there is a root class called [`Exception`](https://docs.oracle.com/javase/8/docs/api/java/lang/Exception.html) from which all other exception classes derive.
+We categorize `Exception` and its children into two categories: Checked and unchecked exceptions.
-Runtime exceptions inherit from the `RuntimeException` class and are usually triggered by catastrophic events.
+Unchecked exceptions are sometimes called "runtime exceptions", as they are those derived from the `RuntimeException` class (itself a subclass of `Exception`).
+They are usually triggered by "catastrophic" events.
 Examples of this are the `NullPointerException` and `ArrayIndexOutOfBoundsException` which we will discuss in detail below.
 These exceptions are typically the result of programmer error, and while the program can recover from them, usually they should be thrown so that the program will halt.
-Because of this, Runtime Exceptions can be thrown by default.
+Because of this, runtime exceptions can be thrown by default.

 Checked exceptions are all other exception classes that don't inherit from `RuntimeException`.
-These exceptions are triggered by less catastrophic events from which the program potentially could recover.
+These exceptions are often used for less catastrophic events from which the program potentially could recover more easily.
 An example of these exceptions is the `IOException`, which can be triggered while reading/writing from files.
 Imagine an instance where we are reading data line by line from a file with thousands of lines.
 If one line is malformed, while the others are correct, we may wish to catch and log the error in the one malformed line while still processing the others.
-Beyond the philosophical differences with Runtime Exceptions there is a technical difference.
-In order to throw a checked exception you must explicitly add the "`throws` (name of your Exception)" to the top of the function from which you are throwing.
+Beyond the philosophical differences with runtime exceptions there is a technical difference: In order to throw a checked exception you must explicitly add the "`throws` (name of your Exception)" to the top of the function from which you are throwing.
+This allows the compiler to check (hence the name) that a user of your method either handles or re-throws such an exception.

 {% next %}